s4um1l/ai6/01_Prompt Engineering and Prototyping Best Practices/README.md

         - HAL speaks in a soft, calm voice and engages convivially with the crew until he begins to malfunction.
         - HAL became operational in 1992 at the HAL Laboratories in Urbana, Illinois, and demonstrates various capabilities such as speech synthesis, facial recognition, and spacecraft piloting.
         I hope this summary helps clarify the main points for you!
 Let me know if you need more information. ```
-    - Aspect Tested: simplify and explain technical concepts for non-technical audiences
+    - Aspect Tested: summarization and comprehension
     - Evaluation:
         - Well-organized with bullet points for clarity
         - Captures all key information about HAL.